Donald Trump Jr.: Other political activities

 In 2007, Trump Jr. gave $4,000 to then-Senator Hillary Clinton's campaign to be the Democratic presidential nominee.

 In 2011, Trump Jr. responded to criticism of the Tea Party movement by Florida representative Frederica Wilson by confusing Wilson with California representative Maxine Waters and saying her colorful hats made her look like a stripper.

 In April 2017, he campaigned for Montana congressional candidate Greg Gianforte, and in May met with Republican National Committee officials to discuss the party's strategy and resources.

 In September 2017, Trump Jr. asked to have his Secret Service detail removed, telling friends he wanted more privacy, the second presidential child to do so.
 The request was criticized by former Secret Service agents.
 Trump Jr.'s protection was restored later that month.

 In October 2020, it was reported that Pennsylvania Republicans were suggesting Trump Jr. run for the vacant Senate seat in Pennsylvania in 2022 after two-term incumbent Pat Toomey announced he would not be seeking re-election.
 In the same month, Trump Jr. held a crowded indoor rally where attendees did not wear masks, contradicting public health guidelines.

 In an October 29 interview with Fox News's Laura Ingraham, Trump Jr. asserted that the coronavirus death rate has dropped to "almost nothing", adding "(b)ecause we've gotten control of this thing.
 We understand how it works – they have the therapeutics to be able to deal with this.
 If you look at that, look at my Instagram, it's gone down to almost nothing."
 On that day, the number of coronavirus deaths in the U.S. was 1,063.

-Trump has been the subject of speculation for a 2024 run for president.
+Before his father's loss in the 2020 election, Trump was the subject of speculation for a 2024 run for president.
 In October 2020, he posted a photo to his Instagram account of a "Don Jr. 2024" flag.

+Michael Cohen reimbursement payments

+On May 28, 2024, an email was shown during defense closing arguments in Trump Sr.'s New York criminal trial which revealed that longtime Trump Organization comptroller Jeffrey McConnery, who was previously acknowledged to have organized Trump Sr.'s reimbursement payments to Michael Cohen following the hush money payments Cohen made to Stormy Daniels, sought approval from both Trump Jr. and Eric Trump.
+Trump Jr. signed some of the reimbursement checks to Cohen as well.